-Anybody can apply to UWC: we are looking for students who want to become changemakers for a better world, whatever their background.
+We’re looking for students who want to contribute to a better world, whatever their background.